Accessibility at The Summer House

 Briefing our team & security

 If required we can brief our team & security in advance about any concerns and requirements, so that they can be handled in whatever way you prefer — whether they be related to disability, mobility, gender, chronic illness, age or any other factor.
+Our security team are mixed gender and have extensive experience in alternative / LGBTQ / queer spaces.
 Feel free to contact us about such details.

 Arriving on site